 In the NFL, I knew players spent the week leading up to a game preparing for their specific opponent, but I wasn't sure how to prepare for Madden games against Play Now competitors.
 While lifting weights wouldn't do me much good, I knew that perfecting my technique and being critical of my practices was a good place to start.
 The chore became figuring out which training methods were applicable to Madden, but once I found methods that worked my abilities increased.

 Since then, I've been able to hone my skills enough to be competitive in most games and my mental attitude to continue fighting in the games when I'm not.
 In the end, I feel better about wins and losses because of the the 10 steps I use to improve my Madden performance.
 Once I made the decision to continue playing Madden, I made a commitment to myself to not cut corners.

 There are many paths available to players seeking to improve their online Madden experiences.
-Whether limiting play to a select few trusted players or taking a chance on ‘Play Now,’ the lengths that Madden players go through to enjoy the game are amazing testaments to human pride, sportsmanship, and resiliency.
-It’s just as common to see Madden players seeking shelter from ‘cheese’ as it is for them to seek out kooky tactics.
-Some simply prefer friendly contests while others enjoy braving the elements amongst the wildest player antics.
+Whether limiting play to a select few trusted players or taking a chance on 'Play Now,' the lengths that Madden players go through to enjoy the game are amazing testaments to human pride, sportsmanship, and resiliency.
+It's just as common to see Madden players seeking shelter from 'cheese' as it is for them to seek out kooky tactics.
+Some simply prefer friendly contests while others enjoy braving the elements among the wildest player antics.